ColeHowson/Toronto_Crime/SQL.md

 ## Using SQL to sort and aggregate data

 The data set contained the number of a varity of crimes that occurred in specific Toronto Wards.
 I had data from 2014 to 2020.
 I knew I wanted to eventually total all the crimes together and sort by ward.
-Here is a screen shot of what the raw data looked like.
+Here is a screen shot of what a section of the raw data looked like.

 <img width="1457" alt="Screen Shot 2022-02-24 at 8 25 18 PM" src="https://user-images.githubusercontent.com/59493321/155636008-92d07a28-b0b3-465d-af0e-3cbf17def963.png">